-Then not only create a paycheck, but bring in enough money to cover the cost of running my photography business and pay my taxes, with the hope that something was left over for me.
+Then not only create a paycheck, but bring in enough money to cover the cost of running my business and pay my taxes, with the hope that something was left over for me.

 How do you think I did?

-Well if you said, "Chris I think you screwed up so badly, didn't know a thing about running a business and therefore made your wife seriously contemplate kicking you out!"
+If you said, "Chris I think you screwed up so badly, didn't know a thing about running a business and therefore made your wife seriously contemplate kicking you out!"
 You'd be right!

 But there was one problem.